andrewchambers/poolparty/README.md

 # poolparty

-An http server for janet that creates a pool of janet instances and dispatches requests to them.
+An http server for that creates a dynamic pool of workers and dispatches requests to them.
+Currently poolparty is primarily used for janet, but this may change in the future.

 # Quick example